-Use case MP40- Day to Day Missing Transactions
+Use case MP40- Day to Day “997 Issues”

-Ask CR or TDSP to send appropriate Missing Transaction with accurate start and stop times.
+Ask CR or TDSP to send appropriate Missing 997 Transaction with accurate start and stop times.
 This issue can be filed for any type of missing Transactions in CR’s, TDSP’s, or ERCOT’s system.

-MarkeTrak tool shall be consistent with current D2D Missing Transaction workflow.
+MarkeTrak tool shall be consistent with current D2D 997 Issues workflow.
 Any deviations from this workflow will be noted in the use case (transitions, states, escalations, new fields, etc.)